8

 Best Dubai Real Estate Lawyers at Khairallah Advocates | top legal firm in dubai

-Khairallah Advocates & Legal Consultants is a reputable law firm based in Dubai that provides expert legal services in landlord tenant law in dubai. our team of experienced lawyers specializes in all aspects of tenancy law Dubai, including lease agreements, rent disputes, eviction procedures, and property management.
+Our team of experienced lawyers specializes in various aspects of tenancy law, encompassing lease agreements, rent disputes, eviction procedures, and property management.

 Khairallah’s services include drafting and reviewing lease agreements, handling rent disputes and evictions, providing legal guidance on tenant rights and landlord obligations, and representing clients in court in case of disputes.
-They also advise landlords on compliance with relevant laws and regulations (Dubai landlord and tenant law), including those set by the Real Estate Regulatory Authority (RERA).

 Read more about: Tenant Compensation in UAE: Understanding Your Rights as a Renter